New Xbox release date and what to expect from Microsoft's next console

 Could we see an Xbox handheld?

-Rumors have been circulating that Microsoft could offer an Xbox handheld alongside a traditional home console.
+Rumors have been circulating that Microsoft could offer an Xbox handheld alongside a traditional home console, and the company admitted that any handheld is still “a few years out”.
 We’ve seen that Microsoft isn’t afraid to experiment with different hardware SKUs with the Xbox Series S, the company’s more affordable console that’s managed to outsell its flagship machine.

 An Xbox handheld would appeal to those invested in Valve’s Steam Deck or who prefer playing the Nintendo Switch in handheld mode.
 It could also beat Sony to the punch if the Japanese company decides to release a PSP 2.